Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Clear vegetable or chicken broth

-• Electrolyte drinks or oral rehydration solutions
+• Electrolyte drinks / oral rehydration solutions

 • Diluted fruit juice